multiversx/mx-specs/sc-multisig-specs.md

 On-chain multisig wallets are made possible by the fact that smart contracts can call other smart contracts.
 To execute a multisig transaction the flow would be:

 * A proposer or board member proposes an action.
-* The proposed action receives a unique id/hash.
+* The proposed action receives an unique id/hash.
 * N board members are notified (off-chain) to review the action with the specific id/hash.
 * M out of N board members sign and approve the action.
 * Any proposer or board member “performs the action”.